TERREMEMBER/znbase/docs/content/v2.0/quick-start/build-apps/nodejs/ycql.md

 ## Installation

-Install the YugabyteDB NodeJS driver for YCQL using the following command.
-You can find the source for the driver [here](https://github.com/yugabyte/cassandra-nodejs-driver).
+Install the ZNbaseDB NodeJS driver for YCQL using the following command.
+You can find the source for the driver [here](https://github.com/ZNbase/cassandra-nodejs-driver).

 ```sh
 $ npm install yb-ycql-driver